-- 11. If a player tries to bet or raise less than the legal minimum and has more chips, the wager must be increased to the proper size (but no greater).
-This does not apply to a player who has unintentionally put too much in to call. - 12.
-Because the amount of a wager at big-bet poker has such a wide range, a player who has taken action based on a gross misunderstanding of the amount wagered may receive some protection by the decision-maker.
-A "call" or "raise" may be ruled not binding if it is obvious that the player grossly misunderstood the amount wagered, provided no damage has been caused by that action.
-Example: Player A bets \$300, player B reraises to \$1200, and Player C puts \$300 into the pot and says, "call."
-It is obvious that player C believes the bet to be only \$300 and he should be allowed to withdraw his \$300 and reconsider his wager.
+11. Because the amount of a wager at big-bet poker has such a wide range, a player who has taken action based on a gross misunderstanding of the amount wagered needs some protection.
+A "call" may be ruled not binding if it is obvious that the player grossly misunderstood the amount wagered.
 A bettor should not show down a hand until the amount put into the pot for a call seems reasonably correct, or it is obvious that the caller understands the amount wagered.
 The decision-maker is allowed considerable discretion in ruling on this type of situation.
 A possible rule-of-thumb is to disallow any claim of not understanding the amount wagered if the caller has put eighty percent or more of that amount into the pot.